Cryptocurrency Tax Lawyers

 Long-Term Capital Gain

-**Long-term capital gains rules change constantly, so it’s important to keep up with the rules in the year you sold it.
+**Long-term capital gains rules can change, so it’s important to keep up with the rules in the year you sold it.

 Short-Term vs. Long-Term Capital Gains example